aaleem123/Three-Tier-Aws-Architecture/README.md

 - Terraform – for Infrastructure as Code: download latest version of Terraform
 - Git – for version control and pushing to GitHub: configure github once

+## 🔐 IAM & Bucket Policies (Secure Access Controls)
+We’ve implemented strong access control mechanisms to ensure Terraform can interact securely with the S3 backend:
+- 👤 IAM User:
+A dedicated IAM user named terraform-mainuser is used to run Terraform.
+This avoids using the root user and aligns with AWS best practices.
+- 🪪 S3 Bucket Policy:
+The backend S3 bucket has a bucket policy that:
+- ✅ Grants full access (GetObject, PutObject, DeleteObject, ListBucket) only to the terraform-mainuser
+- 🚫 Denies all access over insecure transport (http) using the aws:SecureTransport condition: over HTTPs
+- 🔐 Ensures least privilege and secure, encrypted communication at all times
+- 🛡️ No root access used:
+We intentionally do not use the root account in any policies or operations.
+The project is built around delegated access through a least-privilege IAM user.

 ## 1. Bootstrap Stage (Secure Terraform Backend)
 Creating a dedicated S3 bucket to store Terraform state files safely:
 - 🔒 Uses KMS encryption